Show Yourself to Me by Xan West

 I don’t read a lot of erotica anymore.
 Don’t get me wrong, I like erotica okay.
-I’m going to be reviewing a couple erotic novels in the near future.
 I can masturbate to the written word.
 But for the most part, erotica usually feels like it’s missing something for me.
 I can get on Literotica and read some short stories, but they always seem to lack body, depth, characterization, and passion.
 With that deficit in mind I was thrilled when I started reading Xan West’s Show Yourself to Me.

 Show Yourself to Me is a book of queer kink erotica that goes above and beyond what I’ve been conditioned to expect from erotica.
 I agreed to review it because I’ve read some of West’s blog posts about writing diverse characters in erotic stories, so I expected inclusivity, but nothing could have prepared me for this book, because it is so damn good.